Angela McCormick Bisig

 Angela McCormick Bisig (born 1964 or 1965) is an American lawyer from Kentucky who serves as a justice of the Kentucky Supreme Court.
 She previously served as chief judge of the Jefferson County Circuit Court from 2020 to 2023.

 Education

 Bisig received a Bachelor of Arts from the University of Louisville in 1987 and a Juris Doctor from the University of Louisville School of Law in 1990.

 Career

 As a lawyer, Bisig practiced civil law with the law firms of Brown, Todd & Heyburn and Greenebaum Doll & McDonald; she also worked as a prosecutor.

 Judicial state court service

-In 2002, Bisig was elected to serve as a Jefferson County district judge.
-She was elected the chief judge of district court in 2012.
-She was elected to the circuit court in November 2012.
-She has served as chief judge of the circuit court since 2020.
+In 2002, Bisig was elected to serve as a Jefferson County District Judge.
+She was elected the chief judge of the District Court in 2012.
+She was elected to the Circuit Court in November 2012.
+She served as chief judge of the Circuit Court from 2020 until her election to the Kentucky Supreme Court.

 Kentucky Supreme Court

 On November 8, 2022, Bisig was elected as a justice of the Kentucky Supreme Court, defeating challenger Jason Bowman.
 She was endorsed by Citizens for Better Judges.
 Her term began on January 2, 2023, and she was sworn in on January 10, 2023.